Non-trivial higher Massey products in moment-angle complexes: Non-trivial Massey products in nestohedra

 \subsection{Non-trivial indeterminacy and permutahedra}

-We construct the first known examples of non-trivial indeterminacy in an $n$-Massey product in $H^*(\mathcal{Z}_\mathcal{K})$ for $n\geqslant 4$.
-Moreover, Massey products with non-trivial indeterminacy can be found in moment-angle manifolds and we illustrate that in moment-angle manifolds associated with permutahedra.
-We first construct an example of a $4$-Massey product with non-trivial indeterminacy in a moment-angle complex, then find a full-subcomplex of a permutahedron that edge contracts to this example and apply Theorem~\ref{thm: edge contractions Massey}.
+Massey products with non-trivial indeterminacy can be found in moment-angle manifolds.
+We illustrate this in moment-angle manifolds associated with permutahedra.
+We first construct an example of a $4$-Massey product with non-trivial indeterminacy in a moment-angle complex using Theorem~\ref{thm: infinite Massey products with indeterminacy}, then find a full-subcomplex of a permutahedron that edge contracts to this example and apply Theorem~\ref{thm: edge contractions Massey}.